 1. Weigh your options

 If you’re financially dependent on your parents, which could mean living with them while attending middle or high school, or relying on them for college tuition, it is probably best to wait until you’re on your own.
 I had a lot of my own issues with this, because waiting until I had moved out was eating me up inside, and as I came out to my mom several months ago and am still living at home for a couple more weeks, you can see that it didn’t end up working for me anyways.
-Even if you hate church, and you want to be able to be your true self, if there’s any chance that being your true self could end you up on the streets, it’s probably not a good idea.
+Even if you hate church, and you want to be able to be your true self, if there’s any chance that being your true self could end you up in a dangerous place, it’s probably not a good idea.

 3. Make the wait bearable

 When I was still attending church, even while writing for this blog, I found a couple ways to make the wait less miserable.
 During every bible study and sermon, I would take “sermon notes” on the absolutely wild things that were said by the pastor or vicar.
 It served almost as a log of how many crazy things I could hear in a single morning.
 After reading through it just now, the whole thing is pretty funny.
 Then again, you have to be careful so that your family doesn’t find your notes and become even more offended.

 4. Test the waters